Hydrogen Production with Storage & Distribution Facilities

 Being located in the nucleus of an operating industrial Port, VoltH2 intend to supply other industrial customers in the area, potentially through dedicated pipelines.
 One such target customer is known to consume around 150,000 tonnes of Hydrogen already, making the prospect of dedicated supply a feasible target as the project evolves and overall economics for green H2 production improve

-Investigations into the potential to build an onsite H2 fuelling station will commence with an objective to supply local transportation such as trucks, buses and barges, as well as to distribute green hydrogen to other regional H2 fuelling stations.
+Investigations into the potential for an onsite H2 fueling station will commence with an objective to supply local heavy transportation such as trucks, buses and potentially barges, as well as to distribute green hydrogen to other regional H2 fueling stations.

 Road, Rail and Sea